hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 specified above.

-If you have any questions or are concerned about hosting your submission publicly, please do not hesitate to contact competition organizers at deep-at-neuralaudio.ai
+If you have any questions or are concerned about hosting your submission publicly, please do not hesitate to [contact competition organizers](mailto:deep-at-neuralaudio.ai).

 <p></p>
 ## Sponsors